An Implementation to Identify the Properties of Multiple Population of Gravitational Wave Sources: Validation Studies

 \subsection{Reproduced Published Results: Non-Spinning Eccentric BBHs}

 We have reproduced the optimistic case of the eccentricity distribution $(\sigma_\epsilon=0.15)$ as presented in \cite{2024PhRvD.110f3009Z}.
 We have taken the same dataset and VT which was used in the original study and made the analysis using \gwk.
-The only thing we changed in this analysis for \gwk is that we trained the VT as described in section \ref{subsection:volume} to accelerate the analysis which also shows that using the neural net approach for VT gives us consistent results with the previous study.
-Figure \ref{fig:ecc_corner} compares the injected parameters, the results of our analysis, and the results of the previously published work, demonstrating both that we recover the injected parameters and that we have good agreement with previous work, keeping in mind the current code due to its much improved performance is much better converged and hence has narrower posteriors than the previous results.
+The only thing we changed in this analysis for \gwk is that we trained the VT as described in Section \ref{subsection:volume} to accelerate the analysis which also shows that using the neural net approach for VT still gives us consistent results with the previous study.

+Figure~\ref{fig:ecc_corner} shows the recovery of population parameters with \gwk and previously published work, it demonstrates good agreement.
+The machine learning based sampler \textsc{flowMC}, neural net based VT approximation and GPU based inference give us significant boost in computational efficiency while keeping the consistent science results.
 This analysis was completed in 0.14 hours (equivalent to 8.44 minutes) using \gwk, in contrast to 10.41 hours (equivalent to 625.12 minutes) on the \textsc{Ecc-Matters} \cite{git_eccmatters} framework.
 These results demonstrate that \gwk is capable of accurately recovering population parameters while significantly reducing computational costs.
 Specifically, the computational time was reduced by approximately 98\% for the same analysis on the same machine.